How much does it cost to license a WiSys technology?

 To find out whether a technology you're interested in is still available, contact a WiSys representative.
 Although certain inventions are already exclusively licensed, we often continue to publicize them on our website because we've found that site visitors are still interested in these technologies and want to contact the companies developing them.

 My company would like to sponsor research on a UW System campus.
 How do we make this happen?

-Industry-sponsored research at the UW System typically involves two agreements.
+Industry-sponsored research at the Universities of Wisconsin typically involves two agreements.
 The first is a research agreement between the campus at which the research will be conducted and the sponsoring company, which defines the scope of the project.
 Often, a second agreement, called a sponsor option agreement, is negotiated between WiSys and the company at the same time.
 The sponsor option agreement defines the licensing rights of the company to any intellectual property that may emerge from the sponsored research.